alanandrewvarghese/alanandrewvarghese/README.md

 ### 💻 About Me

-- 🎓 I'm currently pursuing a Master's in Computer Applications (MCA).
+- 🎓 MCA Graduate from CUSAT
 - 💡 Passionate about building full-stack applications, with a focus on **Django**, **React**.
 - 🌱 I’m constantly learning and improving my skills in web development.
 - 📜 Recently, I earned a certification in **Responsive Web Design** from freeCodeCamp.